jkeen871/mcpcollect/README.md

           Hosts from grain are superceeded by host provided in -h

     -h -- <target hostname or IP>
           The MCP host name of the systems you want to collect information from
           	* Multiple host selections are supported (-h host1 -h host2)

+    -i -- Collect IPMI logs.
+Queries reclass to locate IPMI login information and connects to pull information.
+Acceptable values are : dell.

     -p -- Preview only --Do not collect any files, previews what will be collected for each grain